What If My Spouse Incurred CA State Tax Debt Without My Knowledge?

 Rancho Cordova, CA 95741-2966.

-For a list of tax professionals experienced with California Franchise Tax Board issues, visit the link and use the search filters to refine your search, or start your search below.
+For a list of tax professionals experienced with California Franchise Tax Board issues, visit the link.
+You can also find a list of tax pros at the following links:

 Disclaimer: This article is not legal or tax advice.
 This article should not be used as a substitute for the advice of a competent attorney or a licensed tax professional.